codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 {% endraw %}
 {% endhighlight %}

-For each step you define the following sections
+For each step you define the following sections:

-* metadata to describe the characteristics of the step
+* Metadata to describe the characteristics of the step
-* the description of its arguments
+* The description of its arguments
-* the implementation (i.e. what yaml gets inserted in the pipeline)
+* The implementation (i.e. what yaml gets inserted in the pipeline)

 For the metadata section note the following: